Abib-ops/Abib/README.txt

 Changelog.
 -----------
 Abib v412.7
+Upgraded various packages associated with requirements.txt.
+These are needed for the pyinstaller build process.
+Git-Hub gave a warning about a security vulnerability:
+"setuptools has a path traversal vulnerability in PackageIndex.download that leads to Arbitrary File Write".
+This is now fixed.

 Abib v412.6
 Adjustment to the position of the scripture popup windows to suit smaller screens in the Pilgrim's Progress window.

 Abib v412.5
 Bugfix, fixed non-responsive hovered over references in hypertext used in The Pilgrim's Progress.

 Abib v412.4
 Pilgrim's Progress improved with highlighted scripture references,